kubecost/docs/architecture/ksm-metrics.md

 # Kube-State-Metrics (KSM) Emission

-The default Kubecost installation no longer includes a bundled [KSM deployment](https://github.com/kubernetes/kube-state-metrics).
-Instead, Kubecost calculates and emits all required KSM metrics.
+The Kubecost no longer includes a bundled [KSM deployment](https://github.com/kubernetes/kube-state-metrics).
+Instead, Kubecost calculates and emits all KSM metrics that it requires.

 ## KSM metrics emitted by Kubecost